nimasmi/wagtailerrorpages/README.md

     {% extends "wagtailerrorpages/404base.html" %}

 Then, add template blocks to override features of this template.
-See the section below for a full reference, or refer to `404base.html` inside of this repo.
+See the section below ("Extending the base404 template") for a full reference, or refer to `404base.html` inside of this repo.

 #### 500 page
 You can't configure the 500 page.
 This is by design; if there is a server error, it's possible that Wagtail will not be capable of rendering template tags, so it's best to keep this template self-contained and static.